Yumo1059767929/learngit/readme.txt

 Git is a version control system ADD.
-Git is free software ADD HAHAHA.
+Git is free software ADD HAHAHA DADADA.